lancewilhelm/retroboard/README.md

 ## Matrix Application Server

-The retroboard includes an application server that allows you to remotely control the LED matrix through a simple HTTP API.
+The retroboard includes an application server that allows you to remotely control the LED matrix through a simple HTTP API or web interface.

 ### Quick Start